-Why water towers in New York City?
-They don’t really look like they belong, do they?
-Scattered throughout the streets and avenues, especially in Manhattan, they are critical the city’s existence.
-But why?
+Why so many water towers in New York City?
+They look out of place, throwbacks on a modern skyline, even after you’ve grown used to them.
+Scattered throughout the streets and avenues, especially in Manhattan, they’re critical the city’s existence.

-It’s ironic that a city made by water can’t live without towers storing fresh water piped in from 19 upstate lakes.
+It’s ironic that a city made by water can’t survive without towers storing fresh water piped in from 19 upstate lakes.
 Blame it on the subways.

-Why do we have water towers in in New York City?
+Why do we have water towers in New York City?

 Our rivers aren’t really rivers.
 They’re tidal straits, ice age carved basins flooded with salt water from the Atlantic.
-Fresh water streams in all five boroughs were hopelessly polluted or covered over long ago.
+Fresh water streams in all five boroughs were hopelessly polluted or paved over, long ago.

 Why Water Towers in New York City?

 The reason is simple.
-Water stolen from upstate flows by gravity into a network of tunnels and pipes that distribute it citywide.
+Water taken away from clean upstate lakes flows by gravity into a network of tunnels and pipes that distribute it citywide.

 Gravity keeps water flowing and us from flying off the planet, but its power is limited.

 Pressure as it arrives in the city is only strong enough to push water up six stories, maximum.
 So, managers of taller buildings pump it into towers perched on rooftops.
 From there, gravity goes to work again, dropping the precious flood down into shower heads and spigots on command.

 They look quaint and old against the modernist image of New York City, but look closer.
 Newer, wealthier buildings hide their towers, another sign of rampant class structure in the city that never sleeps.